Minteckk/ID-studypython-assignment2/README.md

 <p> Feature 7 - Onfocus and Onfocusout events for forms </p>
 <p> Onfocus - used to let the current fields the user is typing in to get focused by styling the background colour.</p>
 <p> Onfocusout - allows focus out the current fields that being focus and move the focus to the next fields.</p>
+<p> Feature 8 - scroll indicator </p>
+<p> This scroll indicator is a progress bar that lets the students/learners know how far they are into the lesson </p>
 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 <h2> Features Left to Implement </h2>